-The Ghost Net Landscape is re-envisioned for each presentation, transforming to fit the needs of the space, time, and community where it is exhibited.
-In 2019, I presented two full-scale exhibits of the project in Oregon, first at a gallery in downtown Portland and second at a university campus outside the city.
+The Ghost Net Landscape evolves with each presentation, transforming to fit the needs of the space, time, and community where it is exhibited.
+In 2019, the first two full-scale exhibits of Ghost Net Landscape came to life at a gallery in downtown Portland, Oregon and at a university campus outside the city.

 October 7-31, 2019 at Pacific University

 Kathrin Cawein Gallery

 Pacific University (front corner of Scott Hall)

 2043 College Way, Forest Grove, OR 97116

 Opening Reception: Oct 7, 4-6pm

 The second edition of Ghost Net Landscape was held for 4 weeks at the Kathrin Cawein Gallery on the campus of Pacific University, Oregon.
 The exhibit acted as a solo show and month-long artist residency, during which time I transformed the gallery with over 220 artworks created in daily collaboration with 300+ students and community members.